amd/ryzen-ai-documentation/docs/npu_oga.rst

 Run the models
 @@@@@@@@@@@@@@

-**Note**: Ensure the models are cloned in the amd_oga folder.
+**Note**: Ensure the models are cloned in the ``amd_oga`` folder.

 Run using a batch file
 **********************

 The ``run.bat`` batch file located in the ``amd_oga`` directory contains commands for running multiple models.
 If you wish to run only a specific model, you can do so by uncommenting the corresponding command and commenting out others.

-For example, to run only ``Llama2-7b``, ensure the line shown below is uncommented, and other commands are commented (preceded by REM).
+For example, to run only Llama2-7b, ensure the line shown below is uncommented, and other commands are commented (preceded by REM).

 .. code-block::